 What is the Dark Web?

-The part of the World Wide Web that is only accessible by means of special software, allowing users and website operators to remain anonymous or untraceable.
+Most all of us are familiar with the Surface Web: Yahoo, Google, reddit, bing and the like.
+Some of us are even familiar with the Deep Web: Academic databases, medical records, financial records, legal documents etc. The part of the World Wide Web that is only accessible by means of special software, allowing users and website operators to remain anonymous or untraceable is known as the Dark Web.
+The Dark web accounts for an estimated 96% of all content on the internet today.
 Think hackers.
 Think criminals.
 Think the virtual and Internet version of a dark, sketchy alley on a cold, rainy night.
 What used to be the creative brain child of science fiction films is now the reality of the world we are living in.
+This is where illegal activities function and thrive.

 Sound creepy?
 It is.
 It’s also a very real threat to innocuous daily users.
 With today’s ever-expanding dependence on devices that is rapidly stretching to encompass even innocent kitchen appliances, the need for educated and skilled IT professionals to keep business and personal data safe is immediate.
 Cybersecurity is promising to become the most important global security concern for literally every user.